adaptivetokensampling/ATS/README.md

 │  ├── ......
 ```

-For imagenet preparation you may go to val and run:
+For imagenet preparation you may change directory to val and run:
 ```bash
 wget -qO- https://raw.githubusercontent.com/adaptivetokensampling/ATS/main/utils/valdirs.sh | bash
 ```